 Adam is the Founder and CEO of Academy – UX & Design Thinking Innovation Studio.
 Having previously overseen the redesign of TIME, Fortune and Money.com, he also serves on the Rutgers University Design Thinking Advisory Board, Working Not Working Members Board, and as a guest lecturer at General Assembly.

-Amol co-founded several startups including Virgin Mobile USA, Peek, Halo Neuroscience, Knotel, and built a building in New York called East of East.
-He studied cognitive science for his Ph.D. at Stanford with an undergraduate degree from Columbia.
-He teaches at Columbia.
-Amol is a backer, advisor, and mentor at 50+ companies.
+Amol co-founded several startups including Virgin Mobile USA, Peek, Halo Neuroscience and Knotel – an innovative flexible office platform which builds, designs, and operates custom office spaces for established businesses.
+He teaches at Columbia, and is a backer, advisor, and mentor at 50+ companies.

 Amy is President and co-founder of Medallia, the leader in customer experience management software and #7 on Forbes’ 2017 list of top 100 private SaaS companies.
 Medallia’s Experience Cloud is the only enterprise-grade platform that can wire entire organizations to systematically drive action and win on customer experience.
 Prior to Medallia, Amy was a consultant with Boston Consulting Group, a legislative aide on Capitol Hill, and Peace Corps Volunteer.
 MBA, Stanford; BA, Harvard.